Jack & Diane (film): Plot

-With Jack not wanting to be with her anymore, Diane suffers from desolation.
+With Jack no longer wanting to be with her, Diane feels desolate.
 Meanwhile, Jack hangs out with a colleague, Tara.
-They have an intimate moment but Jack rebuffs her shortly thereafter.
+They have an intimate moment, but Jack rebuffs her shortly thereafter.
 The next day, Diane hangs out in the store where Jack works with one of Jack's friends, Chris, to Jack's annoyance.
 Jack asks Diane to leave, but Diane challenges her to a childish game.
-Jack wins so Diane is forced to go.
-Jack gets back to Chris, who found a video of Diane's sister getting raped on an adult website.
-Despite their falling out, Jack seeks Diane to tell her about the video.
+Jack wins, so Diane is forced to go.
+Jack returns to Chris, who has found a video of Diane's sister being raped on an adult website.
+Despite their falling out, Jack seeks out Diane to tell her about the video.
 After Diane talks to Karen on the phone, she and Jack reconcile.
 Diane wants to go back home to be with Karen, but Karen refuses.
-Diane says she always felt like the stronger sister.
+Diane says she has always felt like the stronger sister.

 Over the next few days, Jack and Diane spend a lot of time together.
-One night, Diane has a dream of transforming into a monster and devouring Jack's heart.
-She wakes up only to find Jack at her side with blood gushing out of her nose.
+One night, Diane dreams of transforming into a monster and devouring Jack's heart.
+She wakes up to find Jack at her side with blood gushing from her nose.
 As the days narrow down before Diane has to leave for school, the bond between the two girls is threatened by the upcoming separation.
-While they're in a locker room to retrieve Diane's suitcases, the lights suddenly go off.
+While they are in a locker room retrieving Diane's suitcases, the lights suddenly go off.
 In the dark, Diane is startled by the monster she had previously dreamed of transforming into.
-Jack goes to see Diane on her last day in New York and the two girls console each other, finally letting go of their fears.
+Jack visits Diane on her last day in New York, and the two girls console each other, finally letting go of their fears.

 After a few weeks, Diane receives a cassette player with the tape made by Jack's brother.
-She turns the song on and listens to it profoundly.
+She turns on the song and listens to it deeply.